abanoubmedhat/Multilingual_Customer_Feedback_Analyzer/README.md

 ## Frontend

-This repo does not yet include a frontend.
-The intended frontend is a React SPA (Vite or Create React App) that provides:
+A React + Vite frontend is included in the `frontend/` folder.
+It provides:
-- A feedback submission form (text + optional product)
+- A feedback submission form (`/` area card)
 - A dashboard showing sentiment distribution and filters by product/language

-I'll add a scaffolding and docker-compose service for the frontend as the next step if you want.
+During development the frontend uses a Vite dev server.
+The Vite config will proxy `/api` calls to the backend.
+By default the proxy points to `http://localhost:8000` but when running inside Docker Compose the backend hostname (`http://backend:8000`) will be used by the container network.
+You can override the dev proxy target by setting the `BACKEND_URL` environment variable when running Vite locally.

 ---